 The current status of Sentinel is near completion.
-The only parts that have not been fully tested or secured into the frame are the propellor guards and the LIDAR sensor.
-Full propellor guard designs have been made and have been tested out of aluminum while a carbon fiber set is being cut in a water jet.
+Structural issues with our landing gear design has sent us back to the drawing board to find a more robust way to handle harder impacts.
+Finding a more suitable material or different design altogether should give Sentinel the strength it needs.
+Plans have also been made to create a protective / aesthetic shell for the top portion of Sentinel that would cover any unnecessarily exposed electronics.
+If time allows, improvements to the propeller guards and vibration dampening will also be accomplished.
 The LIDAR Sensor has been planned for and has support with the PixHawk's prebuilt obstacle avoidance algorithm.
 Object detection is currently being reprogrammed for both the green and red roomba plates, and shows a sign of high accuracy.